suvan362/helper/README.md

 # DSi CFW Helper
 description goes here.
 Run the program in the your working directory for following the [dsi.cfw.guide](http://dsi.cfw.guide) (usually a folder on your desktop).
+Do not attempt to trick the program in any way (renaming files, moving files, or deleting files before/while the program is running).
 ## Prerequisites
 these are things you need to do before starting the program.
 ### Install Python3
 explanation goes here.
-Python3.6 or higher.
 ### Install pip
 explanation goes here.
 Must be latest version.
 ### Download DSi CFW Files